CodePathBison/CodePathProject/README.md

 * Login/Sign Up
    * Users can sign up or login
 * Stream
-   * Users can scroll though available babysitters
+   * Users can scroll through available babysitters
 * Detail
    * Users can look more into a babysitter's profile and book
 * Creation